by Donald F. Jones

 I cherish my Irish heritage.
-You can find me at the huge Dublin Irish Festival near Columbus almost every August.
-100,000 people spread across 30 acres of shady rolling parkland, enjoying Irish food and drink, and Celtic music of every type at eight stages.
+You can find me at the huge Dublin Irish Festival near Columbus Ohio almost every August.
+100,000+ people spread across over 30 acres of shady rolling parkland, enjoying Irish food and drink, and Celtic dance and music of every type at eight stages.
 I love it.

-I come from a very small family, and have few living relatives left.
-Unfortunately, I've lost most of my “other” family in the divorce and the aftermath.
+I come from a very small family, and have only a few living relatives left.
+Unfortunately, I lost most of my “other” family in the divorce and the aftermath.
 I tried not to, but I guess it was sort of inevitable.
-I miss the weddings, the picnics, Christmas Eve, the babies, even the wakes.
+I miss the weddings, the picnics, the birthdays, Christmas Eve, the babies, even the wakes.
 After Gramma K died, a lot of the get-togethers began to fade, and some ended.
 Many of the younger families have scattered to other states, some have also, like us, divorced, and some of the older ones have died.
-I saw the gang twice shortly after the divorce 6+ years ago....
-I was invited to the 75th birthday celebration of an uncle, and I attended the funeral of one of everyone’s favorite aunts.
+I saw the gang twice shortly after the divorce 7+ years ago....
+I was invited to the 75th birthday celebration of an uncle, and months later I attended the funeral of one of everyone’s favorite aunts.
 In spite of the sadness of that occasion, it was so moving to be greeted and embraced by so many of the people who had accepted me into that huge family 25 years earlier.

 So I'm a "rescue".
 And it's a good thing.
-The original records indicate that I came into the world in rather grim circumstances, and the fact that the Joneses - My REAL Mom & Dad - picked me out of a crowded orphanage, made a bigger difference in my life than anything that has followed since.
-Everything that i am has all rippled out from that moment.
+The original birth records indicate that I came into the world in rather grim circumstances, and the fact that the Joneses - My REAL Mom & Dad - picked me out of a crowded orphanage, made a bigger difference in my life than anything that has - or could ever - happen since.
+Everything that I am has rippled out from that very moment.

 St Patrick’s Day is special to me, now more than ever.
 Not for the parade, or the green beer, or the corned beef and cabbage.
-It’s important to me because it’s an annual connection between me and my heritage.
+It’s important to me because it’s an annual and personal celebration of the connection between me and my heritage.
 A heritage I always wished I had, and which I discovered that I had all along.